- Home

 - Product news

-- XIMEA adds more camera models with Sony CMOS Pregius S sensors
+- XIMEA adds more camera models with Sony Pregius S CMOS sensors

-The small pixel facilitates the use of lower cost optics and helps to keep the system dimensions very compact by contributing to closer proximity for multi camera setups.
+The small pixel facilitates the use of lower-cost optics and helps to keep the system dimensions very compact by contributing to closer proximity for multi-camera setups.

 The miniature size does not mean a compromise in the imaging quality which stays remarkable judging by any kind of EMVA 1288 parameters.